Updated: July 15, 2021

 How Long Does CBD Take to Work?

 Remember, cannabidiol does not work overnight like magic.
 You most likely won't feel a huge difference the first time you try it.
-But be patient with your CBD product.
+But be patient with your marijuana derived CBD products.
 Keep a journal of your dosing and any comfort you find so you can review it after a week or two.

 The research suggests that continuous use of CBD is more effective, as opposed to taking a one-time dose of CBD in response to a problem.14 For physical discomfort, the research suggests that it may take weeks of regular CBD doses to feel an improvement.